Article

 Paper airplanes over a branded background

-Since we've helped many clients navigate the decision-making process for new branding initiatives, we want to share these experiences with you.
-To make sure the advice is actionable, we'll be discussing examples from our client, American Disposal Services (ADS), now Milestone Environmental Services.
-Their journey mirrors many of the challenges entrepreneurs and business owners face as they embark on a new business venture or significant strategy shift.
+Since we’ve helped many clients navigate the rebranding process, we want to share these experiences with you.
+We’ll be discussing examples from our client, American Disposal Services (ADS), now Milestone Environmental Services.
+Their journey mirrors many of the challenges entrepreneurs and business owners face with a new brand venture or significant strategy shift.

 The Turning Point: Identify the Initiating Force

-Gabriel Rio: I have not always been a believer in the power of branding.
+Gabriel Rio: I have not always been a believer in the power of branding and having a rebranding strategy.
 At a previous company, I was convinced that the brand would not make a difference in the oilfield waste management space – however, other company leaders felt our regional brand and its logo were failing to attract talent or gain traction with our customers to earn national work.

 When we introduced a new, aspirational brand, the energy of the whole company changed.
-It was not just about a new name or logo; it became a way for us to engage with our customers and employees about what made the company strong.
+It was not just about a new visual identity; it became a way for us to engage with our customers and employees about what made the company strong.

 Bo Bothe: Great point, Gabriel.
-We find many executives have initial reservations about how branding can revive a struggling company.
+We find many executives have initial reservations about how a rebranding strategy can revive a struggling company.
 There are plenty of misconceptions about what “brand” means or how it fits alongside your business strategy.

 Branding should always be purposeful.
-A new logo or color palette is just a single, tactical element of your entire brand experience.
-Sometimes business owners establish these basic identity elements and mistakenly believe they have finished “branding” their company.
+A new logo, new visual elements or a new visual identity are just single, tactical elements of your entire brand experience.
+Sometimes business owners establish these basic brand elements and mistakenly believe they have finished “branding” their company.

 We believe brand influences and reflects everything from operations to sales to internal company culture.
 It’s the ultimate power tool that supports multiple areas of your business from marketing to management to hiring and recruiting.